-As for the cost of Stackery, we’ve recently introduced a free tier for developers and hobbyists that removes the barrier for entry.
-Our CEO Nate Taggart dives into the particulars in this blog.
+As for the cost of Stackery, we've recently introduced a free tier for developers and hobbyists that removes the barrier to entry.
+Get more info on that plan here.

 What myths have you heard about serverless?
 What challenges surrounding cloudside development or Stackery have got you stumped?
 We clearly like to stay on top of such things so let us know on Twitter by linking to this article.